crs4/life_monitor/lm_wft_best_practices_github_app.md

-# LifeMonitor GitHub App to Support Best Practices
+# The LifeMonitor GitHub app

-The workflow LifeMonitor supports the application of workflow sustainability best practices.
+LifeMonitor supports the application of workflow sustainability **best practices**.
 Much of this revolves around following *community-accepted conventions* for your specific workflow type and implementing *periodic workflow testing*.
 Following conventions allows existing computational tools to understand your workflow and its metadata.
 On the other hand, periodic workflow testing